DESERT-LEOPARD/inspiherd/README.md

 # LeopardSpot

 > LeopardSpot is a cloud-based slide presenter designed for interactive polling that provides realtime feedback of audience votes to the presenter.
+Leopard spot utlizes markdown for quick, clean slide deck creation.
+Built on Meteor, reactive design is baked right in, minimizing latancy between presenter and audience.

 ## Team